fsr/haskell-lessons/docs/script/_sources/types.rst.txt

 Also not that it is allowed for a type and a constructor with the same name to be in scope, as the distinction between the two can be made from the context in which they are used.
 Type names only ever occur in a place where a type can occur, such as in the definition of another type and type signatures whereas a *Constructor* can occur in any epression.

-.. admonition:: Aside

-    There are more ways to control type variables in Haskell using a :ref:`generalised concept of algebraic datatypes <GADTs>`.

 .. _newtypes:

 Newtypes